haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-conf-files_services-elastic.md

 {% endhighlight %}

 ## Configure Elasticsearch for your site {#configure}
 The last step is to configure Elasticsearch for your catalog search options through the Magento Admin.
 You will need the information from the variable `MAGENTO_CLOUD_RELATIONSHIPS`.
-See [Configure Magento to use Elasticsearch](http://devdocs.magento.com/guides/v2.1/config-guide/elasticsearch/configure-magento.html) to complete your Admin configurations.
+See [配置Magento使用Elasticsearch](http://devdocs.magento.com/guides/v2.1/config-guide/elasticsearch/configure-magento.html) to complete your Admin configurations.

 <div class="bs-callout bs-callout-warning" markdown="1">
 Staging and Production environments share a single Elasticsearch instance, so you must specify a unique Elasticsearch prefix for each of these environments.